3kh0/ext-remover/README.md

 ## uBlock Run *Run Code On Pages*

-If your school allows the uBlock Origin Chrome extension, then running any bookmarklet is possible.
+If your school allows the uBlock Origin Chrome extension, you can run bookmarklets with the extension.

 ### Requirements
 - uBlock Origin

 ### Getting started
 1. Make sure you have [uBlock Origin](https://chromewebstore.google.com/detail/ublock-origin/cjpalhdlnbpafiamejdnhcphjbkeiagm) installed.
-2. Go to the extension's settings
+2. Go to the extension's settings.
 3. Under the settings tab, check the "I am an advanced user" box, then click on the small cog icon.
-4. Find `userResourcesLocation` and change it from `unset` to `https://raw.githubusercontent.com/3kh0/ext-remover/main/ublockExec.js`
+4. Find `userResourcesLocation` and change it from `unset` to `https://raw.githubusercontent.com/3kh0/ext-remover/main/ublockExec.js`.

-5. Goe My filters tab of the settings and add the following line:
+5. Go to the filters tab of the settings and add the following line:
 ```
 *##+js(execute_script.js)
 ```